tbtommyb/wedding/content/info/index.md

 ## Reception

 The reception venue is just outside Oxford.
-If you are attending the wedding breakfast we will provide coaches from Merton College (please let us know when RSVPing if you would like a place).
+If you are attending the wedding breakfast we will provide coaches from Merton College.
+Please let us know when RSVPing if you would like a place.

 If you are attending the evening party, please arrive by **7.00pm**, in time for the speeches.

 The address is: